Virtual EMDR therapy for adults healing from childhood trauma across PA & DE

 CPTSD often includes feeling broken or worthless, difficulty trusting people, intense emotions that swing from overwhelming to numb, and feeling disconnected from yourself or the world.
 These struggles run deeper because they developed over a long period.

-• Signs of complex trauma in adults often show up in a few main areas.
-Complex PTSD symptoms and CPTSD symptoms include:
+Signs of complex trauma in adults often show up in a few main areas.
+Common signs of complex trauma and CPTSD can include:

 Re-experiencing: Flashbacks, intrusive memories, or feeling like the past is happening again right now.